Swift

 // initializer syntax:var yearlyFishPopulation = [Int: Int]()

-// Empty dictionary literal syntax:var yearlyBirdPopulation: [Int: Int] = [:]
+// Empty dictionary literal syntax:var yearlyBirdPopulation: [Int: Int] = [:]add to dictionary

 var bookShelf = [ "Goodnight": "Margaret Wise Brown", "The BFG": "Roald Dahl", "Falling Up": "Shel Silverstein", "No, David!": "David Shannon"]// remove value by setting key to nilbookShelf["The BFG"] = nil